Hacking-Notes/Hacking-Notes/README.md

-## Howdy! 🖖 I'm LXC, pleased to cyber-meet you!
+Hey there! 👋 I'm Alexis Savard, delighted to meet you in the digital realm!
-Welcome to the online lair of LXC (aka the Cyber Crusader)!
-I'm into cyber security, developing tools, and sharing ideas.
-I'm pretty sure I'm on the FBI's watchlist.
-So, if you're looking for a cyber security guru with a knack for staying off the grid, you've come to the right place.
-If you're looking for a slightly paranoid, highly dedicated cyber security enthusiasm, join me on my never-ending quest for digital justice.
-Let's outsmart the "bad guys" together!
+Welcome to my cyber sanctuary!
+I'm Alexis, a passionate cyber security enthusiast, dedicated to expanding my knowledge and skills in the field.
+I'm fueled by a deep desire to learn and explore the intricacies of cyber security.
+While I may not be on any watchlist (at least, not yet!), I'm fervently committed to understanding the digital landscape and contributing positively to it.
+If you're interested in joining me on this journey of discovery and empowerment, let's dive into the world of cyber security together!

 <p align = "center">
   <a href="https://discord.com">